jameslee8611/CustomizedSocialPage/README.md

 Customized Social Network Web Page Using php MVC structure

 In this project, we've mostly developed with our skills.
-However, project deadline is not enough to apply awesome modern technology.
-Therefore, we decide to use some external sources; open source(s) and/or commercial source(s).
+However, the number of developers are limited and product deadline is also not plenty enough to apply all facinating modern technologies.
+Therefore, we've decided to use some external sources; open source(s) and/or commercial source(s).
 The followings are the list of external sources we apply.

 1. Image Cropper: http://www.jqueryrain.com/?BEAlLLl9